Women's Basketball Hall of Fame: Pat Summitt

 Pat Summitt Rotunda is located at the entrance of the WBHOF.
 This area remembers founding board member and Class of 1999 inductee Pat Summitt.

 The courtyard outside of the Pat Summitt Rotunda is shaped like a basketball and is made of numerous bricks with personalized inscriptions.
 Many of the bricks are engraved to honor guests, inductees and a host of other who have chosen to leave their legacy at the hall of fame.

 Hall of Honor

 The Hall of Honor is the location within the Hall of Fame that recognizes the achievements of each of the inductees.

 Eastman Statue

 The Eastman Statue, sculpted by Elizabeth MacQueen, is erected at the entrance to the Women's Basketball Hall of Fame.
 This 17-foot-tall bronze statue exemplifies Women's Basketball Hall of Fame's mission to "honor the past, celebrate the present and promote the future" of women's basketball.
-Each year, the Women's Basketball Hall of Fame presents its current class of Inductees with a replica of the Eastman statue, known as the "Eastman".
+Each year, the Women's Basketball Hall of Fame presents its current class of Inductees with a replica of the Eastman statue, which is now known as the "Berenson" named after Senda Berenson.